Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 ***Guessing...
 Is this the idea behind having "AI Unlimited" parms separate: To make them stand out from the others the user might be used to seeing in a CFT?
 If so, are we sure that no others are unique to AI Unlimited--regardless of their naming?***

-***I would think the user would go from top to bottom on the UI though.
-And they might think the 3 "AI Unlim" parms are missing from the doc if they are looking at the big table.***
+***Wouldn't the user go from top to bottom on the UI?
+Might they think the 3 manager parms are missing from the doc--if they are looking at the big table?
+If the idea is to draw attention to them, instead of having a separate table for the manager parms, maybe add a note that calls them out?
+And put them in the long table?***

 <details>